The Best Coffee Tampers In The UK 2022

 My Observations

-Another pro 58mm tamper from shop coffee, and I’m including this one in particular due to the truth that, well, you don’t see lots of baby pink coffee tampers!
+Another pro 58mm tamper from shop coffee, and I’m including this one in particular due to the reality that, well, you don’t see a lot of baby pink coffee tampers!

-Having said that, in addition to the colour, it looks like a decent tamper too, with Aluminium deal with and stainless steel flat 58mm base, and it’s available in a range of other colours if you’re not a big fan of baby pink.
+Having said that, in addition to the colour, it looks like a decent tamper too, with Aluminium handle and stainless steel flat 58mm base, and it’s available in a range of other colours if you’re not a big fan of baby pink.
 Click here to see the other colours.

 Maybe you have massive sausage fingers and need a tamper deal with the size of a rolling pin, or maybe you have slightly more dainty hands?

-We’re all different, and thankfully there are several different kinds of tampers to choose from, and they’re among the most low-cost part of the necessary home barista kit, so if you do need to replace your tamper further down the line, it’s not a huge deal.
+We’re all different, and thankfully there are a lot of different kinds of tampers to choose from, and they’re one of the many low-cost part of the needed home barista kit, so if you do need to replace your tamper further down the line, it’s not a huge deal.

-If you’re looking for bigger jumps in your home espresso coffee game, though, once you’ve got yourself a better tamper, the next thing I’d consider is the grinding machine situation.
+If you’re looking for bigger jumps in your home espresso game, although, once you’ve got yourself a better tamper, the next thing I’d consider is the mill situation.

 While tamping is important, grinding is arguably THE key to espresso quality, second only to the coffee itself I’d say.